Articunatu/Tournament-Results/README.md

 ## Technical Details

 ### Database Diagram
-There is an API for a specific eSports on Start.gg, which indentifies its tables with GUIDs as primary keys.
+There is an API for a specific eSports on Start.gg, which indentifies its tables with GUIDs as primary keys, eventually this project will also use that API to read new results.

 ### Displaying the ATP Ranking
 The view model for displaying the data for the ATP Ranking needs to make 3 separate database calls.